open-mmlab/mmengine/docs/en/tutorials/dataset.md

 ## Details on dataset

-Typically, datasets define the quantity, parsing and pre-processing of the data.
+Typically, datasets define the quantity, parsing, and pre-processing of the data.
 It is encapsulated in dataloader, allowing the latter to load data in batches.
 Since we fully support PyTorch `DataLoader`, the dataset is also compatible.
 Meanwhile, thanks to the registry mechanism, when a dataloader is given as a dict, its `dataset` argument can also be given as a dict, which enables lazy initialization in the runner.
 This mechanism allows for writing config files.

 ### Use torchvision datasets